Pennsylvania

-Pennsylvania, officially the Commonwealth of Pennsylvania, (Note: Pennsylvania is one of only four U.S. states to use the term "Commonwealth" in its official name, along with Massachusetts, Virginia, and Kentucky.) is a state spanning the Mid-Atlantic, Northeastern, Appalachian, and Great Lakes regions of the United States.
-It borders Delaware to its southeast, Maryland to its south, West Virginia to its southwest, Ohio and the Ohio River to its west, Lake Erie and New York to its north, the Delaware River and New Jersey to its east, and the Canadian province of Ontario to its northwest via Lake Erie.
-Pennsylvania's most populous city is Philadelphia.
-The state capital is Harrisburg.
-Among all states, Pennsylvania is the fifth-most populous with over 13 million residents as of the 2020 United States census, the ninth-highest by population density, and the 33rd-largest by land area.
-The largest metropolitan statistical area is the southeastern Philadelphia metropolitan area, centered on Philadelphia, the state's most populous and nation's sixth-most populous city.
-The second-largest metropolitan area, Greater Pittsburgh, is centered in and around Pittsburgh, the state's second-largest city.
+Pennsylvania, officially the Commonwealth of Pennsylvania, (Note: Pennsylvania is one of only four U.S. states to use the term "Commonwealth" in its official name, along with Massachusetts, Virginia, and Kentucky.) is a state located in the Mid-Atlantic, Northeastern, Appalachian, and Great Lakes regions of the United States.
+The state borders Delaware to its southeast, Maryland to its south, forming the Mason–Dixon line, West Virginia to its southwest, Ohio to its west, the Canadian province of Ontario to its northwest via Lake Erie, New York to its north, and the Delaware River and New Jersey to its east.
+Pennsylvania is the fifth-most populous U.S. state, home to over 13 million residents as of the 2020 United States census, and the ninth-highest state by population density.
+It is the 33rd-largest state by land area.
+The largest metropolitan statistical area is the Philadelphia metropolitan area/Delaware Valley, centered on Philadelphia, the state's most populous city and sixth-most populous U.S. city, and an expanding biopharmaceutical, commercial, educational, entrepreneurial/venture capital, industrial, and transportational hub.
+Pennsylvania's second-largest metropolitan area, Greater Pittsburgh, is centered in and around Pittsburgh, also a biopharmaceutical hub and the Commonwealth's second-largest city.
+Geographically situated between the two larger metros lies Harrisburg, the capital city of Pennsylvania.

+Pennsylvania's geography is highly diverse.
+The Appalachian Mountains run through the center of the state, the Allegheny and Pocono mountains span much of Northeastern Pennsylvania, and approximately 59% of the state is forested.
+Although Pennsylvania technically has no oceanic shoreline, it has 140 mi of waterfront along Lake Erie and along the tidal Delaware River, the latter of which reaches the Delaware Bay, a marginal bay of the Atlantic Ocean.

-Pennsylvania was founded in 1681 through a royal land grant to William Penn, the son of the state's namesake.
+Pennsylvania was founded in 1681 through a royal land grant to William Penn, the son of the commonwealth's namesake.
 Before that, between 1638 and 1655, a southeast portion of the state was part of New Sweden, a Swedish colony.
-Established as a haven for religious and political tolerance, the colonial-era Province of Pennsylvania was known for its relatively peaceful relations with native tribes, innovative government system, and religious pluralism.
-Pennsylvania played a vital and historic role in the American Revolution and the ultimately successful quest for independence from the British Empire, hosting the First and Second Continental Congress in Philadelphia, the latter of which formed the Continental Army commanded by George Washington in 1775, during the American Revolutionary War, unanimously adopted the Declaration of Independence the following year.
-On December 12, 1787, Pennsylvania was the second state to ratify the U.S. Constitution.
+Established as a haven for religious and political tolerance, the British colonial-era Province of Pennsylvania was known for its relatively peaceful relations with native tribes, innovative government system, and religious pluralism.
+Pennsylvania played a vital historical role in the American Revolution and the ultimately successful quest for independence from the British Empire, hosting the First and Second Continental Congress in Philadelphia, the latter of which formed the Continental Army commanded by George Washington in 1775, during the American Revolutionary War, unanimously adopted the Declaration of Independence the following year.
+On December 12, 1787, Pennsylvania was the second state to ratify the U.S. Constitution after Delaware.

-The Battle of Gettysburg, fought in July 1863 around Gettysburg, was the deadliest battle of the American Civil War with over 50,000 Union and Confederate fatalities, and resulted in a repulsion of the Confederacy's invasion of the North.
-Throughout the late 19th and 20th centuries, the state's steel production and manufacturing-based economy contributed to the development of much of the nation's early infrastructure, including key bridges, skyscrapers, and military hardware used in U.S.-led victories in World War I, World War II, and the Cold War.

-Pennsylvania's geography is highly diverse.
-The Appalachian Mountains run through the center of the state, the Allegheny and Pocono mountains span much of Northeastern Pennsylvania, and close to 60% of the state is forested.
-Although it has no ocean shoreline, it has 140 mi of waterfront along Lake Erie and the tidal Delaware River.
+In the 21st century, Pennsylvania has garnered the nickname "Cellicon State" for the central role of Philadelphia and Pittsburgh in the development of technology and immunotherapies to treat different cancers.
+AI and STEM education are recognized to hold high-priority status for Pennsylvania's long-term mission and future.